engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/benchmark-tests.md

 # Benchmark tests

 When releasing new versions of our software our acceptance criteria exceed operational functionality and stability.
-In order to avoid performance regression of any kind we run our changes through relevant benchmark tests (BT).
+In order to avoid performance regression of any kind we run our changes through relevant benchmark tests.
 As the word *benchmark* indicates, these tests check for discrete metrics for a certain facet of our software.
+The evaluated benchmarks of our software indicate wether our organization meets the acceptance criteria of stakeholders and compare our performance to competitors on the market.

 ## Performance tests